altocodenl/tagaway/readme.md

 ## License

-acpic is written by [Altocode](https://altocode.nl) and released into the public domain.
+ac:pic is written by [Altocode](https://altocode.nl) and released into the public domain.